-(e.g. EDAD, EDIE, EDLE, EDOE, or other content area, such as math, science, English, or history).
-This program allows the transfer of up to 18 graduate credits in a specific content area from an accredited institution of higher education.
+(e.g. EDAD, EDLE, EDOE, or other content area, such as math, science, English, or history).
+This program is intended for advanced study in an area of existing certification and thus allows the transfer of up to 18 graduate credits in a specific content area from an accredited institution of higher education.
 The candidate must present a rationale for the inclusion of these courses in his or her program of study, which must then be approved by the program coordinator.